Diego-Ivan/Flowtime/README.md

 ### Flathub

 The only official distribution format for Flowtime is the Flatpak package available on Flathub.
 Click on the banner on the top of this README.md to go to Flowtime's Flathub page.
-Any other unofficial distribution format that might be available are highly discouraged.
+Any other unofficial distribution formats that might be available are highly discouraged.

 ### Native Packages / Ports